tlundqvist/babylon_txcheck/README.md

 1. **Network Configuration**: Mainnet or testnet
 2. **Staking Parameters**: Amount, duration (in blocks, days, weeks, months)
 3. **Keys Summary**: Staker, finality provider, and all covenant committee keys
+4. **Staking Transaction Output**:
-4. **Spending Paths**: Scripts and control blocks for each of the three spending conditions
+   - Spending paths with scripts and control blocks for each of the three spending conditions
+   - Taproot address, PkScript hex, and output value
+5. **Unbonding Transaction Output**:
+   - Spending paths (timelock and slashing) with scripts and control blocks
-5. **Staking Output**: Taproot address, PkScript hex, and output value
+   - Taproot address, PkScript hex, and output value
+6. **Slashing Transactions Outputs**:
+   - Slashing change output script (timelock-protected return to staker)
+   - Output information for both burn address and change outputs

 Example output: